-As the public official responsible for maintaining our water supply, I had been closely following the multi-year drought in California.
-While I am secure in the knowledge that severe drought here is very unlikely, the steps that the Town of Sharon takes to reduce water use, from outdoor water use restrictions to low-flow toilet rebates are a matter of standard practice regardless of drought conditions.
+As the public official responsible for maintaining our water supply, I have been closely following rainfall patterns and water use both in Town and throughout the Commonwealth and country as a whole.
+The multi-year drought in California and the shorter-term drought in Massachusetts appear to have waned.
+However, the steps that the Town of Sharon takes to reduce water use, from outdoor water use restrictions to low-flow toilet rebates and conservation-oriented rates as a matter of standard practice, buffer the Town from the severest of impacts.

-Sharon residents value their municipal services.
+Sharon residents continue to value their municipal services.
 You have high expectations for accountability, service and quality.
 When investments have to be made, you have been willing to make expenditures.
 When seasonal restrictions and other demand strategies are called for, you have responded accordingly.
 This is what makes your water system reliable and resilient.